chetan-code/BinarySaveAndLoadSystemUnity/README.md

 <b>Save and load system which uses binary files to save shape,position and rotation of a Gameobject.</b>

-The repo uses binary files to save/load gameobjects form a file.
+The repo uses binary files to save/load gameobjects from a saved file.